 5- The United States Treasury met with cryptocurrency experts and industry leaders on the 2nd of March to discuss cryptocurrency regulations in the country.
 The regulatory talks included curbing crypto scams, terrorism financing, and money laundering in the country.

-7- Coinbase and Messari have joined the list of blockchain-related companies that have mandated their workers to work from home to prevent the spread of the deadly COVID-19 pandemic.
+7- Lastly, Coinbase and Messari have joined the list of blockchain-related companies that have mandated their workers to work from home to prevent the spread of the deadly COVID-19 pandemic.

 About Cryptoken Media